 The ASM Travel Grant provides funds for Registered Student Organization (RSO) travel to conferences that serve to further and enhance the mission of the RSO.
 Travel should educate traveling RSO members, allowing them to bring new information back to the UW campus.

-Summary of Grant Process
+- Overview of Grant Process

 Click on the tabs above to learn more about each step in the grant process.